Furstenberg sumset conjecture and Mandelbrot percolations: Introduction

 where $\{V_u: u\in \Sigma_a^{+,*}\}$ is a sequence of independently and identically distributed (i.i.d.) random variables with common law $V$, indexed by the set $\Sigma_a^{+,*}$ of all finite words in $\Sigma_a^+$ (see Section \ref{sds} for definition).
 We assume that

-where $h_\mu$ denotes the the measure-theoretic entropy of $\mu$ (see \eqref{mtemu} for definition).
+where $h_\mu$ denotes the the measure-theoretic entropy of $\mu^+$ (see \eqref{mtemu} for definition).
 Under such an assumption, by the recent work of Barral and Jin \cite[Theorem 2.3]{BJ21} we have that the measure-valued martingale $\{\widetilde{\mu}^+_k\}_{k\ge 1}$ almost surely converges to a non-trivial limit $\widetilde{\mu}^+$.
 We call the limiting measure $\widetilde{\mu}^+$ a Mandelbrot cascade measure with respect to $(V,\mu^+)$.

 Mandelbrot cascade measures (w.r.t. uniform measures) were introduced by Mandelbrot \cite{Man74} to simulate the energy dissipation phenomenon in fully developed turbulences, and were developed by Kahane and Peyri\`ere \cite{KP76}.
-When the random weights have Gaussian law, these measures are considered as a simplified model of the Gaussian multiplicative chaos built by Kahane \cite{K85} (motivated by a model introduce by Mandelbrot \cite{Man72}), which has been playing a very important role in statistical physics and quantum gravity, see for example \cite{DuSh,KRV,BeWeWo}.
+When the random weights $\{V_u: u\in \Sigma_a^{+,*}\}$ have log-normal distribution, these random measures are considered as a simplified model of the Gaussian multiplicative chaos built by Kahane \cite{K85} (motivated by a model introduce by Mandelbrot \cite{Man72}), which has been playing a very important role in statistical physics and quantum gravity, see for example \cite{DuSh,KRV,BeWeWo}.

+The projection theorem of Mandelbrot cascade measures on self-similar sets obtained in \cite{FJ14} was used in \cite{FJ15} to study the dimension of fibres.
+In particular in \cite{FJ15} a weak dimension conservation for planar self-similar sets with dense rotations was obtained.
+This motives us to extend Hochman and Shmerkin's projection theorem \eqref{HST} to Mandelbrot cascades, as a step towards studying the dimension of intersection of invariant sets.

 As an extension of Theorem \ref{thm1}, and as the main result of this paper, we have the following projection theorem for images of Mandelbrot cascades acting on ergodic measures through the canonical mappings $\Phi_{\bm{I}}$ and $\Phi_{\bm{J}}$ (the exact-dimensionality of these measures, which is also a highly non-trivial extension of the previous results in \cite{FH09,FJ14}, is proved in Theorem \ref{ed22}).